How Convective Mass Flux Responds to Environmental Humidity: Data

 This study relies upon simulations performed for phase two of the DYAMOND initiative, also known as DYAMOND Winter \cite{Stevens2019,Duras2021}.
 These global atmospheric simulations are run at an approximate horizontal resolution of 2 km to 5 km, sufficiently fine that deep convection may be permitted explicitly rather than parameterized.
 Each simulation is forced by historical sea surface temperatures and is run for approximately 40 days, from late January 2020 to the beginning of March 2020.
 Due to the computational expense of some of our calculations, we selected a limited set of five DYAMOND models for this study.
 These are (i) ARPEGE \cite{Roehrig2020}, (ii) NASA GEOS \cite{Putman2011}, (iii) SAM \cite{Khairoutdinov2022}, (iv) SHiELD \cite{Harris2020}, and (v) UM \cite{Walters2019} .
 For the sake of expediency, the specific selections were made on the basis of how readily we could apply a conservative regridding algorithm to the simulation outputs.

 We have computed convective mass fluxes from the simulation outputs, regridded to a $1^\circ$ resolution to approximate the resolution of GCMs.
 To calculate mass fluxes, we employ instantaneous, three-dimensional model output at native GRSM resolution.
 Borrowing from past studies of convective mass flux \cite{Romps2010a,Williams2025}, we define convectively active air as any grid cell with a positive vertical velocity exceeding 1 m/s and cloud water mass fraction exceeding $1 \times 10^{-5}$ kg/kg.
 Convective mass flux is then calculated according to Eq.
 1. Our specific procedure is to vertically interpolate the relevant fields to pressure levels, save the product $w\rho$ in cells identified as convectively active and save zeros in all other cells, then apply a conservative (area-weighted) regridding algorithm.
-We explored using a an alternative vertical pressure velocity threshold of -5 Pa/s and found it did not change our qualitative results.
+We explored using an alternative vertical pressure velocity threshold of -5 Pa/s and found it did not change our qualitative results.
 We do not consider convective downdrafts in this study.
-We similarly created vertical-velocity-weighted averages of the temperature and humidity of convectively active air and area-weighted averages of temperature and humidity in the non-convective environment.
+We similarly created mass-flux-weighted averages of the temperature and humidity of convectively active air and area-weighted averages of temperature and humidity in the non-convective environment, for which the calculations are more thoroughly described in Section \ref{sec:buoyancy}.
 All data reported in this study are conservatively regridded to a one-degree resolution.
 All data reported in this study are daily averages.